 The Plan of Care (POC) process begins with an initial face-to-face meeting in the recipient's home.
 The support coordinator requests and gathers medical, social, educational and psychological documentation necessary to complete the POC.
+The OCDD Regional Office or

-The local Human Services Authority or District will transfer eligibility documents with the transfer of records to the support coordination agency.
+Human Services Authority or District will transfer eligibility documents with the transfer of records to the support coordination agency.
 Prior authorization to cover services from the beginning date of the POC will be issued upon approval of the POC.